Frequently Asked Questions

 Do you accept insurance?

-At this time, I am able to accept Blue Cross/Blue Shield, United Healthcare, Superior Health, and Humana health plans.
+At this time, we are able to accept Blue Cross/Blue Shield, United Healthcare, Superior Health, and Humana health plans.
 We are in the process of adding other insurance companies, so stay tuned!

 What if you don't accept my insurance?

-If you have an insurance plan that I don't accept you will have to pay at the time of service.
+If you have an insurance plan that we don't accept you will have to pay at the time of service.
 However, we will provide you with a coded receipt for services (superbill) that you can submit to your insurance provider for reimbursement.
 Reimbursement is based on your policy’s standards.
 Please call your insurance company’s member services number to verify how reimbursement works under your current insurance policy.

 What forms of payment are accepted?